Home » Recipes » Popular » Baking » Peanut Butter Marshmallow Squares – Confetti Squares

 Yield: 20 pieces

-No Bake Peanut Butter Marshmallow Squares
+Peanut Butter Marshmallow Squares Recipe

-These classic Butterscotch Peanut Butter Butterscotch Marshmallow Squares are one of my favourite nostalgic childhood treats.
+These classic Peanut Butter Butterscotch Marshmallow Squares are one of my favourite nostalgic childhood treats.
 Creamy peanut butter and butterscotch chips mixed in with rainbow coloured marshmallows are truly a match made in heaven!

 Prep Time 15 minutes